Kay Rufai

 Kay Adekunle Rufai is a British-born Nigerian photographer, poet, filmmaker, mental health researcher, playwright, and immersive artist.
 Rufai was born in Poplar, London, but grew up in Nigeria and California.
 Rufai has done work in a number of countries, including the United Kingdom, USA, Ethiopia, Bhutan, Germany, Scandinavia, Mexico, Nigeria, and Colombia.
 Kay Rufai's goal is to engage diverse audiences to raise awareness about mental health, masculinity and community cohesion.
-Kay's photography career began in 2013.
+His photography career began in 2013.